vipulnaik/diet-exercise-health/profile-information/health-profile.md

   * Diurnal fluctuation: About 10-20%.
-It tends to drop a little bit during sympathetic activation such as heavy exercise (blood is directed elsewhere) and drop during parasympathetic activation.
-But it is also lower at night despite lower parasympathetic activation.
+It tends to drop a little bit during sympathetic activation such as heavy exercise (blood is directed elsewhere) and rise during parasympathetic activation.
+But it is also lower at night despite more parasympathetic activation.

 * Glomerular filtration rate (GFR): Not all the blood that flows to